 - Helpers are individuals who assist artists during the show and do not sell artwork.
 They do not need to provide a CA seller’s permit, samples of work, and a portfolio.

-Please refer to the 2020 Artist Alley Packet for more information.
+Please refer to the 2022 Artist Alley Packet for more information (when available).

 Table assignments will be released at a later date.